 The Alexandria Children and Youth Master Plan (CYMP) Out of School Time (OSTP) Work Group has compiled a list of City funded after school program opportunities for youth.
 The list includes operational information, service offerings and a link to the providers’ website for more information.
 After School Providers

-The City’s Waterfront Plan envision a new public plaza at the foot of King Street called Fitzgerald Square.
-The plaza encompasses the City owned properties of 1 & 2 King Street, and the existing King Street Park, totaling about one acre of land.
-When the Old Dominion Boat Club moves to Prince Street, the City plans to create an “interim” public space to enjoy until construction begins on the permanent park.
+The City’s Waterfront Plan envision a new public plaza at the foot of King Street encompassing the City owned properties of 1 & 2 King Street, and the existing King Street Park, totaling about one acre.
+With the Old Dominion Boat Club at Prince Street, the City plans to create an “interim” public space to enjoy until construction begins on the permanent park.
+Demolition of the former Old Dominion Boat Club and construction is anticipated to begin this spring and be completed in late fall 2018.

 The City of Alexandria has awarded a contract to Environmental Quality Resources, LLC (EQR) for the construction of the Windmill Hill shoreline restoration and other related park improvements.
 The project also includes pedestrian-oriented improvements to South Union Street.
 Construction has begun and is anticipated to be substantially complete by March 2018 with an anticipated park opening in spring 2018.